203 Southpointe Ct, Murfreesboro, TN

 Can I use a remnant for my laundry counter?

-Yes — small spaces like laundry rooms are perfect for remnants, saving you money on premium stone.
+Yes — small spaces like laundry rooms and mudrooms are perfect for remnants of premium stone, saving you money while delivering a high-end look.

 Do laundry countertops need sealing?

 Quartz never needs sealing.
-Granite benefits from periodic sealing to resist stains.
+Granite and quartzite benefit from periodic sealing to resist stains and moisture.

 Upgrade your hardworking spaces